The American Indian Relief Council are scammers, swindlers, and flim-flam men. (posted 27 January 2006)

 I’m sending $20 by PayPal to the Cangleska shelter tonight.
 (In case you’re interested, I found Cangleska’s Form 990 for 2004; it reports $2,815,490 in expenditures with $2,730,924 on services, meaning that 97% of expenditures go directly to services.)
 Please do give what you can.
 It’s important.
 And, as I was reminded tonight, it’s also important to keep an eye out for those who exploit our sympathy for the poor and suffering in order to make a fast buck.
 There is real need out there; unfortunately need all too often draws scamsters like circling vultures.
 You can help out; just make sure that you check up to find out who it is that you’re helping.

-Replies to The American Indian Relief Council are scammers, swindlers, and flim-flam men.
-(24 so far…) Syndication feed
+74 replies to The American Indian Relief Council are scammers, swindlers, and flim-flam men.
+Use a feed to Follow replies to this article

 I am contacting you today concerning your recent post about AIRC.
 I too am connected to this charity and find your opinion uneducated and can tell you obviously know nothing about this charity or charities in general.
 You claim this charity is “not run by the Lacota” and therefor must be a scam.
 This statement is not true.
 If you knew anything about the charity you would know that all program ideas (wants and needs) come directly from the people they help as well as when they need the help.
 And when the money is collected it is the “Lacota” ( as well as other tribes) volunteers joined with program partners who distribute the goods to thier people.
 Now, as far as the charities 990 is concerned you would be hard pressed to find another charity that helps so many reservations all over the United States.
 AIRC is by one branch of 7 that NRC runs.
 And as any charity grows to help more and more people the expense grows as well.
 Did you tell in your note that AIRC purchased more trucks to be able to transport more good to more people?
 No!
 You didn’t!
 Nor did you bother to ask someone from donor relations department any of your questions before you assumed the answers.
 It is people like you that hurt honest charities that are trying to help people by not finding out the facts before you blow your top.
 So please let people know THE TRUTH and maybe you should suggest they seek the FACTS for themselves.
 Thank you, Lisa L. Hall